fsc55/exapp/README.md

 the kernel client part is implemented in javascript located in templates/static/basis

-the kernel server part to demonstrate communication over restful interfaces in implemented in python3 named appentry.py located in the root directory.
+the kernel server part to demonstrate communication over restful interfaces is implemented in python3 named appentry.py located in the root directory.

 a sample control as 3D moveable heatmap is implemented as sample in templates/static/intern.